ISH88/ELK_PROJECT/README.md

 |          |                     |                      |
 ### Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_it reduces the human error especially at scale and makes the job esier and faster.
+:What is the main advantage of automating configuration with Ansible?_it reduces the human error especially at scale and makes the job esier and faster.
 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- ...
+In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...ssh to jumpbox
 - ...install docker.io
 - ...pull Ansible container